syncfusion-content/xamarin-docs/Xamarin/SfGradientView/Overview.md

 # Overview

 The Xamarin.Forms GradientView control provides the gradient background to various views of applications.
 The SfGradientView control supports the following two types of gradient:

 * Linear gradient
 * Radial gradient

 ## Key Features

-* Customizes the background as a linear gradient by horizontally or vertically.
+* Customize the background with a linear gradient.
+To create a linear gradient effect you must define at least two color stops.

-* Customizes the background as a radial gradient with different center point.
+* Customize the background with a radial gradient.
+To create a radial gradient effect you must define at least two color stops.

 ![SfGradientView](images/Xamarin_Forms_Overview.png)